 Building a portfolio that is resilient to negative economic factors is important for earning consistent returns and preserving wealth.
 A key factor to achieving this resilient portfolio is through diversification.
 One common approach of diversifying is by investing in different asset classes.
 Investors can also diversify by investing in different global economies, and with recent advancement in technology, this has become easier and affordable for Indian investors.

 So, which economies should one invest in?

 As investors evaluate global markets, the idea of investing in emerging markets seems intriguing.
 Many emerging markets are poised to grow rapidly in the coming years, and rising GDP is typically accompanied with rising income, which investors are tempted to assume should have a positive effect on the local stock market.
 Figure 1 lists the projected GDP growth of various regions in the world in 2020.

 Figure 1: Projected annual real GDP growth rate in 2020 by region.
-Data is sourced from the IMF.

 Of the regions with emerging economies, Asia is poised to grow the fastest, specifically: South, Southeast, and East Asia.